 Federal officials are not keeping secret their escalated efforts to prosecute

-financial fraud crimes involving U.S. government funds as well as U.S. government-backed or government-insured
+fraud crimes involving U.S. government funds as well as U.S. government-backed or government-insured

 In June, the Financial Fraud Enforcement Task Force, which includes Attorney

 General Eric Holder, FBI Director Robert Mueller, and Housing and Urban

 Development (HUD) Inspector General Kenneth M. Donohue, announced results

 produced by Operation Stolen Dreams, a comprehensive and unprecedented

 mortgage fraud enforcement effort.
 According to the task force, the initiative

 has already led to the investigation of over 1,200 potential criminal

 defendants and resulted in hundreds of arrests across the country, based